10 Best Monuments Everyone Must See In India

 Charminar, Hyderabad

-The most popular landmark of Hyderabad, Charminar was built towards the end of the 16th Century by the Qutub Shahi ruler Muhammad Quli Qutb Shah.
+The most popular landmark of Hyderabad, Charminar, was built towards the end of the 16th Century by the Qutub Shahi ruler Muhammad Quli Qutb Shah.

 As per Archaeological Survey of India, the Charminar, which literally means Four Towers, was erected by the ruler to commemorate the end of plague.

 The two-storied monument, as the name suggests, has indeed four arches facing all the four directions.
-One can see the beautiful Mecca Masjid from its balconies on the top floor.

 There is a small and quaint mosque on the top floor as well.
 This is supposed to be one of the oldest surviving mosques in Hyderabad.